jeff4/bionotes.github.io/_other/eigen.md

 * 6/01 - In trying to understand the proof for Theorem 5.12 (p.
 136) I was led back to Theorem 2.22 (p.35): "In a finite-dimensional vector space, the length of every linearly independent list of vectors is less than or equal to the length of every spanning list of vectors."
 	* As a follow up, interesting examples on the following p.
 36, involving Example 2.23 (no list of length 4 is linearly independent in **R<sup>3</sup>**) and Ex.
 2.24 (No list of length three, aka a list of 3 vectors, can possibly span **R<sup>4</sup>**.)
 * 6/02 - Continued on to understanding polynomials, application to Differentiation Functions like linear map D, etc. And finally, application of raising operators to a power, e.g., **T<sup>m</sup>**.
+* 6/03 - Decided to review what I might have missed in Chapter 4, Polynomials.
+Interesting difference in Fundmantal Theorem of algebra as applied to Complex vs Real Numbers.